robert-laws/project-instruction-menu/02_UX-RESEARCH/00_personas.md

 #### Biographical Information

-* Grew up using mobile technology
+* Adapted to using mobile technology
 * Is adept with online tools and technologies
 * Prefers to interact with faculty via email and online tools